-COSMO uses the non-hydrostatic, thermo-hydrodynamical equations in a limited area approach (Schättler et al., 2012), considering the wind components, temperature, pressure perturbation, the cloud water content, and the specific humidity as

-- 165 prognostic variables.
-Optionally, also cloud ice, snow and graupel can be considered (Schättler et al., 2012).
+COSMO uses the non-hydrostatic, thermo-hydrodynamical equations in a limited area approach (Schättler et al., 2016), considering the wind components, temperature, pressure perturbation, the cloud water content, and the specific humidity as prognostic variables.
+Optionally, also cloud ice, snow, and graupel can be considered (Schättler et al., 2016).
 The model levels are based on a height coordinate that follows the terrain.
 The rotated grid is an Arakawa C type with Lorenz vertical grid staggering.
-The dynamical solver is a second order leapfrog time-split scheme after Skamarock and Klemp (2002).
+The dynamical solver is a secondorder leapfrog time-split scheme following Skamarock and Klemp (1992).
 COSMO includes physical parameterizations for the processes that are not explicitly represented.
-The grid-scale clouds and precipitation parameterization uses a bulk scheme continuity model including water vapour, cloud water, cloud ice, rain, snow and graupel - 170 as water species.
-Convection is parameterized using the Tiedtke scheme (1989), a bulk-mass-flux formulation dependent on mass, heat, moisture, and momentum fluxes, including a cloud model, simulating processes such as condensation/deposition, evaporation within the updraft and evaporation below cloud base.
+The gridscale cloud and precipitation parameterization uses a bulk scheme continuity model including water vapour, cloud water, cloud ice, rain, snow, and graupel as water species.
+Convection is parameterized using the Tiedtke scheme (1989), a bulk-mass-flux formulation dependent on mass, heat, moisture, and momentum fluxes, including a cloud model, simulating processes such as condensation/deposition, evaporation within the updraught, and evaporation below cloud base.
 The radiation scheme follows the Ritter and Geleyn description (1992) and is applied with a lower temporal frequency and lower resolution than that of the rest of the model to reduce computational costs.
-The soil model is the Terra Multi-Layer (ML) model that is based upon the two-layer scheme by - 175 Jacobsen and Heise (1982).
-Finally, the surface data uses the GLOBE dataset (Hastings et al., 1998) with a 1 km resolution adequately interpolated (extrapolated) to the scale of the different resolutions used (7 km, 2.8 km, and 500m).
+The soil model is the Terra Multi-Layer (ML) model that is based upon the two-layer scheme by Jacobsen and Heise (1982).
+Finally, the surface data use the GLOBE data set (Hastings et al., 2000) with a 1 km resolution adequately interpolated (extrapolated) to the scale of the different resolutions used (7 km, 2.8 km, and 500 m).

 One of the main assets of COSMO is its flexibility to be used with different horizontal resolutions, each of which requires specific configuration settings.
-For finer spatio-temporal scales, more processes are explicitly resolved at the expense of higher computational costs.
-In this work we employ horizontal grid spacings of 7 km, 2.8 km, and 500m.
-The most relevant differences - 180 between the 7 km and the 2.8 km set-ups are (a) the increase of levels from 40 to 50, (b) the reduction of time step from 60s to 20s, and (c) the use of only a shallow convection parametrization scheme in 2.8 km.
-The formulation of the latter is analogous to the deep scheme, except for the reduced vertical extent of clouds (limited to $\Delta p = 250 hPa$; Baldauf et al., 2011) and the neglection of dynamic entrainment (Doms et al., 2011).
-This scheme is inactive in sub-kilometre simulations, i.e. in our 500m simulation.
-Other changes are (a) a further increase of vertical levels to 80, (b) a time step of 2s, and (c) the use of a 3D - 185 Turbulent Kinetic Energy (TKE) diagnostic closure for the turbulence parametrization.
-In the 7 km and 2.8 km configurations, the closure of the turbulence parametrization scheme is 1D in that it neglects all horizontal fluxes in the so-called boundary-layer approximation (Doms et al., 2011).
+For finer spatiotemporal scales, more processes are explicitly resolved at the expense of higher computational costs.
+In this work we employ horizontal grid spacings of 7 km, 2.8 km, and 500 m.
+The most relevant differences between the 7 and the 2.8 km set-ups are (a) the increase in levels from 40 to 50, (b) the reduction of time step from 60 to 20 s, and (c) the use of only a shallow convection parameterization scheme in 2.8 km.
+The formulation of the latter is analogous to the deep scheme, except for the reduced vertical extent of clouds (limited to $\Delta p = 250 \,\mathrm{hPa}$ ; Baldauf et al., 2011) and the neglection of dynamic entrainment (Doms et al., 2011).
+This scheme is inactive in sub-kilometre simulations, i.e. in our 500 m simulation.
+Other changes are (a) a further increase in vertical levels to 80, (b) a time step of 2s, and (c) the use of a 3D turbulent kinetic energy (TKE) diagnostic closure for the turbulence parameterization.
+In the 7 and 2.8 km configurations, the closure of the turbulence parameterization scheme is 1D in that it neglects all horizontal fluxes in the so-called boundarylayer approximation (Doms et al., 2011).
 In the 3D TKE closure case, the vertical shear production term can come from local sources as well as from advection, and the pressure correlation term is explicitly calculated, which is especially useful over complex terrain (Goger et al., 2018).

-190 2.2.1 The COSMO Nudging scheme
+2.2.1 The COSMO nudging scheme